Top 25 Most Common Scrap Metals

 Copper Scrap

 Lastly, there are so many different types of copper that might not necessarily be listed in the units above, and your particular yard may have a different naming and grading convention than another yard.
 Generally, you can find copper scrap in tubing, roofing, and home renovation materials.
-But copper scrap can also consist of wire, bus bar, and other smaller cables as well.
+But copper scrap can also consist of wire, bus bars, and other smaller cables.

 Learn More